dedis/popstellar/be2-scala/docs/README.md

 ```

 :information_source: the database may easily be reset/purged by deleting the `database` folder entirely.
 You may add the `-Dclean` flag at compilation for automatic database purge

+### Servers consistency

+Making sure that servers that run a LAO concurrently share the same state is ensured by `Heartbeat` messages and `GetMessagesById` messages.
+These messages are proper to server to server communication and they basically follow the same path as the other messages in the DSL graph.
+:warning: connection to other servers is internally represented by an instance of `ClientActor`.
+Since this can easily lead to errors, the way we distinguish a server to server connection and a client to server connection is by a `isServer` field in the `ClientActor` instance.
+The way we broadcast heartbeats to connected servers is by mean of the `Monitor` Actor.
+The monitor actor sees every message the system receives.
+It schedules heartbeats either whenever it sees a message in the next heartbeatRate seconds, or periodically after a period of messageDelay seconds.
+Heartbeats are sent by the mean of the `ConnectionMediator` actor that holds a set of connected server peers.